 An AHRC-funded (£282,000) collaborative research project, Suburban Birmingham: Spaces and Place, 1880-1960 (budget £380,000).
 The project collaborators are University of Birmingham, University of Birmingham Special Collections (UBSC), Birmingham Libraries and Archives (BLA), and Birmingham Museums and Art Galleries (BM&AG).

 Having started in October 2008, the grant was being used to buy out librarians, archivists, and curators from UBSC, BLA, and BM&AG for one week per month.
-Two such teams, working together for 12 months alongside Dr Richard Clay and his co-Investigators (Professor Ian Grosvenor and Dr Francesca Berry), used the collaborating institutions’ collections to conduct research into the history of Birmingham’s suburbs.
+Two teams worked together for twelve months alongside Dr Richard Clay and his co-Investigators (Professor Ian Grosvenor and Dr Francesca Berry).
+They used the collaborating institutions’ collections to conduct research into the history of Birmingham’s suburbs.
 The teams selected hundreds of objects from the collections for conservation and digitisation, and the resulting scans, along with catalogue entries and essays, were used to build a major new website that will be launched in 2010.
 In the same year, the partner institutions also installed new displays designed by the research team, focusing on the city’s suburbs.

 In the first instance please contact the Director of Special Collections, Sue Worrall to discuss suggestions and ideas for proposals.